Automotive Journalism MA

 2 years part-time

-2 years part-time (with professional experience)
+Up to 2 years full-time (with professional experience)

 Study level: Postgraduate